 Tove Jansson was a master at writing and also a talent in generating emotions through her black-and-white images by using different techniques.
 However, the four-color illustrations created for the Italian version of the book presents a new dimension of winter nature.
 With color images, the diversity of winter and snowy nature is easier to perceive than with black-and-white images alone.

 It is only now, decades later, that the beautiful and colorful illustrations of the book can be found in other languages than Italian.
-Now the colorful illustrations can be found in the Finnish version of the book and soon also in books of other languages.
+Now the colorful illustrations can be found in the Finnish and English versions of the book and soon also in books of other languages.
+The English special edition includes seven rare full-page color images and a fold-out panorama.

 Read more about the different editions of the Moomin books by Tove Jansson: